National Football League (1902): Afterwards

-Not many fans noticed the championship win.
-The Pittsburgh players were too busy suing Temple for their Thanksgiving Day money to do much gloating over their victory, and the story disappeared from the newspapers before the suit was settled.
 Most of the players tried it again with Franklin or Canton or Massillon in the next few years.
-The Philadelphia Athletics went home and beat the Phillies to wrap up second place.
-It was a nice win and gave them the city championship, but that was all that it was; the season was won by Pittsburgh the week before.
+The Philadelphia Athletics went home and beat the Phillies to wrap up second place and a city championship.

 Meanwhile, several members of the Athletics and the Phillies went on to play in the first World Series of Pro football on a team erroneously named "New York" at Madison Square Garden (the "error" was deliberate as the tournament's founder felt that the combined team was the best in the event, and bestowed upon them home field advantage for the tournament).
 New York and Syracuse AC played in the first indoor football game in front of 3,000 spectators, on December 28, 1902.
 Syracuse, with Glenn Scobey "Pop" Warner at offensive guard, won the game 6-0 and went on to win the tournament.

 The league quietly folded, and the war between the baseball leagues was resolved the next spring.
 While the NFL thrived in Philadelphia, it never took hold in Pittsburgh, where professional football had already had its moment in the spotlight come and go over the previous decade.
-Public relations errors by Berry resulted in a lukewarm reaction to the franchise.
+Public relations errors by Berry resulted in a lukewarm reaction to the franchise, particularly his decision to host the Stars' practices in Greenbsurg to help the Stars players avoid Pittsburgh's polluted air of the era, which deprived Pittsburgh residents of the ability to watch the Stars' practices for free; as a result, the Stars' championship went largely ignored in Pittsburgh.
 Many Pittsburghers followed their local athletic clubs and colleges more than the Stars.
 In fact the Washington and Jefferson Presidents football team had a much greater following than the Stars.
 Professional ice hockey would become the sport of the moment in the early to mid-1900s (decade) as the Western Pennsylvania Hockey League began hiring professional players.

 The league had been slightly ahead of its time; it would not be until 1920 that the idea for a true "National Football League" would come to be accepted.